 Sewer planning and construction updates

-As part of day-to-day operations, staff are engaged in dozens of ongoing projects – both large and small – to plan, build and rehabilitate various sewers and related facilities.
+As part of day-to-day operations, staff are engaged in dozens of ongoing projects – both large and small – to plan, build and rehabilitate various sewers, lift stations, odor control facilities, and other compoenents of the wasetewater collection and treatment system.

-Agency staff regularly host public information meetings, public meetings, hearings and announcements to inform interested citizens about MCES work underway in the community such as the sewer planning and construction project updates.
+Agency staff regularly host public information meetings, hearings and announcements to inform interested citizens about MCES work underway in the community, as detailed in the sewer planning and construction project updates.